benjavalero/replacer/replacer-backend/technical-design.md

 When possible, the results will be returned as an _Iterable_.
 This way, we have the possibility to stop finding more results, improving the performance.
 For instance, when finding immutables to ignore found replacements, if there are no more replacements left in the text, there is no point on finding more immutables.
 The class **IterableOfIterable** helps traverse an iterable composed of iterables, e. g. a list of lists.

-Most finders are based on regular expressions.
+Several finders are based on regular expressions.
 The class **RegexIterable**\<T\> provides a generic method to find all results from a given regular expression and return them as an iterable.
 The constructor needs a function to convert the generic _MatchResult_ into the desired item type _T_.
 Optionally, we can provide a function to validate the result against the text, e. g. to check if it is a complete word.

+The same way, several (optimized) finders are based in a linear strategy, finding results in the text with `indexOf` and similar.

 Finally, the helper class **FinderUtils** provides static methods to work with words and characters in a text.